michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Check all device settings to see if the server IP is correct.

-Q: **Time delay exists in collaboration**
+Q: **Signal delay exists in collaboration**

-Delivery interval of Collaboration Server is 100ms.
-Thus delay within about 100ms is reasonable.
+Signal sending interval of Collaboration Server is 100ms, thus delay within about 100ms is quite reasonable.

-If time for delay is too long.
-Please check whether the network is stable and the loading situation of Server Host.
+If the delay is too large, check whether the network environment is stable, and the server's loading.

 ### Live Module
 Q: **Jam occurs soon after starting**